Some women suffer from unexpected bladder problems after hysterectomy, like a weak bladder or repeated infections.

 Your doctor may want you to have a urine test to confirm that you have a urinary tract infection.
 You will soon feel better when you start antibiotic treatment and pain relieving medication.

 Most common bladder problems after hysterectomy are recurring urinary tract infections.
 The sudden drop of the hormone estrogen is responsible for the weakening of the tissues of the urethra and vagina, making women more susceptible to UTIs.
-Low dose vaginal creams containing estrogen are in some cases beneficial in recurring infections.
+Low-dose vaginal creams containing estrogen are in some cases beneficial in recurring infections.